Azure-Samples/azure-digital-twins-getting-started/power-platform/github-automation/README.md

 # Power Automate Flow

-Below is a diagram of the flow, which is triggered then the PR for the model commit is closed in GitHub.
+Below is a diagram of the flow, which is triggered when the PR for the model commit is closed in GitHub.

 ![img](./images/sequence_diagram.png)

-To begin, navigate to the **My Flows** tab in Power Automate and click on **Import Package** option.
+To begin, navigate to the **My flows** tab in Power Automate and select the **Import Package** option.

 ![img](./images/upload_flow.png)

-Click on the **Upload** button and select the ZIP file included in this sample.
+Select the **Upload** button and select the ZIP file included in this sample.

-Authenticate the connectors in this sample by clicking on **Select during import** in the **Review Package Content** for each of the resources listed.
+Authenticate the connectors in this sample by choosing **Select during import** in the **Review Package Content** for each of the resources listed.

 ![img](./images/import_connections.png)

-Next, click Import and go to your newly added flow.
+Next, select Import and go to your newly added flow.

 ![img](./images/flow.png)

 Lastly, trigger the flow by closing the PR associated with the new model version you commited.
-You can use the ADT Explorer to inspect the updated model version of a twin.
+You can use the [Azure Digital Twins Explorer](https://explorer.digitaltwins.azure.net/) to inspect the updated model version of a twin.

 ![img](./images/twin_explorer.png)